How is a Gas Fire Serviced?

 Looking at all the checks required, a gas fire service can take up to 60 minutes to complete for an experienced engineer.
 If any faults are found and repairs are needed that can be rectified there and then, the check may take longer.

-How much does it cost for a gas fire service?
+How much does it cost in 2021 for a gas fire service?

 They usually cost between £40 and £60 to do a full service.
 Energy suppliers may do a free gas safety check for their customers who are over pension age and have a disability or long-term illness or are in receipt of certain benefits.
 The safety check, however, may not be as thorough as a full gas fire service.